Yadikar-Cloud/Yadikar-Editor/README.md

 1. Install Web Server
 Install web server on your prefered Operating System.
-On Ubuntu: apt -y install apache2 or apt -y install nginx
+On Ubuntu:
+`apt -y install apache2`
+or
+`apt -y install nginx`

 2. Enable PHP Modules
 The Editor mostly works as a static page except for one case in which the spellchecking plugin is enabled.
-To enable the spell checking plugin, enable the following php modules: apt -y install php php-common php-enchant (installed prefered php version such as 7.4, 8.3 etc)
+To enable the spell checking plugin, enable the following php modules:
+`apt -y install php php-common php-enchant #install prefered php version such as 7.4, 8.3 etc`

 3. Spellchecking Dictionaries
 The Editor needs spellchecking dictionaries to enable spellchecking.
 The dictionaries are installed from the following source by default: